mt7180/quaigle/README.md

 ## Continuous Deployment with GitHub Actions

-The whole application is deployed via CI/CD using GitHub Actions and Pulumi for infrastructure as code (IaC).
+The whole application is deployed via CI/CD using GitHub Actions and Pulumi for code based creation of the infrastructure (IaC).
 The backend is deployed to an AWS EC2 instance and the frontend is hosted on fly.io.
-Changes to the frontend, backend, or infrastructure on the Github main branch trigger automated updates.
+Changes to the frontend, backend, or infrastructure on the GitHub main branch trigger automated updates.
 See the full GitHub Actions yml file here: [.github/workflows/main.yml](.github/workflows/main.yml)

 ## Streamlit User Interface